 To increase the code transmission speed, the device provides a "Fast QPI Read Mode" (FASTRDQ).
-By issuing command code EBH, the FASTRDQ mode is enabled.
+By issuing command code EBH, the FASTRDQ mode is enable.
 The number of dummy cycle increase from 4 to 6 cycles.
 The read cycle frequency will increase from 84MHz to 104MHz.

 Figure 4.
+Figure 5.
 Fast QPI Read Mode (FASTRDQ) (Command EBH)

-9. COMMAND DESCRIPTION
+9.COMMAND DESCRIPTION